Event Seating Arrangements: What’s The Best for Your Event?

 Rectangular tables set up in the style of a classroom

-A classroom style seating at Headspace Farringdon, London
+A classroom style seating at CAI, NYC

 It’s a great option for events where participants need to take notes or use a laptop.
 However, attendees don’t face one another directly, so interaction between them is somewhat limited.